Cable TV Shows Come and Go

 What: NBC brings us Crossbones.
 The tale begins in 1729 on an island, Santa Compana, few have ventured.
 Edward Teach, who is a Blackbeard notorious and barbarous, leads a group of thieves, miscreants, and outlaws.
 The shantytown is a true looter’s paradise and seen as a utopia, like no other place on earth.

 Who: Justin Theroux and Amy Brenneman

 What: How would you like to be a Leftover when 2% of the world's population unexpectedly disappears without clarification?
 That’s what happens in The Leftovers.
-Starring Amy Brenneman and Justine Theroux, the planet suffers trying to grasp situation.
+Starring Amy Brenneman and Justine Theroux, the planet suffers trying to grasp the situation.

-Basically, if you are one of the Leftovers, you didn’t make the grade.
+If you are one of the Leftovers, you didn’t make the grade.
 Remind you of school?
-The new drama series The Leftovers is the story of the people who didn't make the cut.
+The new drama series The Leftovers is the story of the people who didn't cut.